Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G3 X90.6 Y13.8 I5 J10 E22.4 ; (Move in a Counter-Clockwise arc from the current point to point (X=90.6,Y=13.8), with a center point at (X=current_X+5, Y=current_Y+10), extruding 22.4mm of material between starting and stopping)
 G2 X100 Y50 R200            ; (draw a clockwise arc with radius 200 from the current position to X=100 Y=50)
 </pre>

+### Notes

+* Use of I, J and K parameters depends on the plane selected with G17, G18 or G19.
+Use I and J for the XY plane (G17), I and K for XZ plane (G18), and J and K for YZ plane (G19).

 ## G4: Dwell